kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ### Which Filter Types Are Legal Pre-Routing

-Only a subset of the `HTTPRouteFilter` variants are permitted in an `httpFilters` list.
-The bar for admission is deliberately narrow: a variant earns a slot only if it can produce a **dynamic** signal — one computed from the request itself or from a call to a per-request external service — that route matching can then consume.
+Only a subset of the `HTTPRouteFilter` variants are permitted in a `filters.requests` list.
+The bar for admission is deliberately narrow: a variant earns a slot only if it can produce a **dynamic** signal, one computed from the request itself or from a call to a per-request external service, that route matching can then consume.
 Static configuration alone does not clear this bar; static changes to the request could equally well be made post-routing on the matched HTTPRouteRule without any loss of expressiveness, so hoisting them to pre-routing adds an ordering surface